Community & Regional Development, Bachelor of Science College of Agricultural & Environmental Sciences

 Honors Program

-An Honors Program is available to Human & Community Development majors who have demonstrated excellence in their field of study.
+An Honors Program is available to Community and Regional Development majors who have demonstrated excellence in their field of study.
 Entrance into the honors program requires that a student completes at least 135 units with a minimum grade point average of 3.500 in upper division courses counted toward the major.
 The program consists of a project whose specific nature is determined in consultation with the student's Honors Advisor.
 It may involve completing a research project, a scholarly paper, a senior thesis, or some comparable assignment.
 The project will have a minimum duration of two quarters and will be noted on the student's record by a variable unit course number or special honors course designation.
 Successful completion of the honors program requires that a minimum of 8 units of credit be earned in course work for the project.
 It is expected that a student participating in the Honors Program of the Community & Regional Development major will participate in the Undergraduate Research, Scholarship and Creative Activities Conference.
 Additionally, students participating in the Honors Program will be required to give a public presentation of their work in a departmental seminar program.

 Honors Program Advisor